geoffroyp2/four-raspberry/README.md

   - ./imageServer/ : a very small image host created with jquery that stores pictures of the potteries and enamels.

-  - ./backend.old/ : previous version of the backend, using MongoDb and Mongoose (REST API).
-  - ./frontend.old/: previous version of the frontend & various experiments with React

 Every project is built separately and has its own package.json and node_modules folder.
 Random database data can be generated with the generateData script.